sunilcostacloud/microfrontend-template/readme.md

 ]
 },

-copy webpack.config.js, .gitignore, src and .babelrc files and paste it in project
+copy webpack.config.js, .gitignore, src, .babelrc, .eslintignore, .eslintrc.cjs files and paste it in project

 // if you use yarn: